-- She will learn the importance of a strong connect and will learn how to respect others.
+- They will learn the importance of a strong connect and will learn how to respect others.

 - A little display of affection is okay and required in front of your child.
-Small but important gestures like holding hands and hugging will show your child that these are natural ways to express love.
+Small but important gestures, such as holding hands and hugging will show your child that these are natural ways to express love.

-- In some cases, your child may notice your buying and spending habits and compare them with others she knows, like her friends and their parents.
-Depending on how she perceives these, she may start feeling self-conscious.
+- The financial condition of the family in addition to the emotional connection will affect various aspects of their childhood experience (1) (5).
+In some cases, your child may notice your buying and spending habits and compare them with others they know, like their friends and friends’ parents.

-- You will be your child’s first teacher, so it is crucial you create an environment that stimulates and aids her skill development.
+- You are your child’s first teacher, so it is crucial you create an environment that stimulates and aids their skill development (6).

-- A positive and relaxed environment at home will help your child concentrate on studies and learn better.
+- A positive and relaxed environment at home will help your child concentrate on studies and learn better (7).

 - You and your spouse should create opportunities that allow your child to explore, even within the home.

 - Always encourage your child to ask questions and look for solutions.
-It will help her gain more knowledge.
+It will help them gain more knowledge.

 Emotional bonds between children and parents are the primary environmental factors affecting a child’s development.
 Children absorb everything around them like a sponge that begins to reflect in their personality and behavior.
 Family environment, social media, and television play a role in a child’s cognitive development.
 A child participating in the family discussions could make them aware of family situations.
 It is also important to give attention and time to children, especially in joint families.
 This way, children also learn to share their fears and earn respect, love, and care from their family members.